openrewrite/rewrite-docs/reference/method-patterns.md

       newMethodName: someNewName
 ```

-Constructing a similarly configured instance of the same recipe in Java would look like:
+Constructing a similarly configured instance of the same recipe in Java would look like this:

 ```java
 ChangeMethodName cmn = new ChangeMethodName("org.mockito.Matchers existingName()", "someNewName");